 - Depending on your location, your score will automatically be listed in either the Celtic Knot Stations table or the Celtic Knot Supporters table.

-- Tables will be updated every month.
+- Tables will be updated as soon as possible after the end of each month.

 - … and that’s about it for the Short Version.

 To give an extra boost to VHF-UHF DX and contesting activity in the North and West of the geographical British Isles.
 The ‘Celtic Knot’ concept covers all of these regions and a few more beyond.

 The Celtic Knot Stations category is to encourage activity within the ‘Celtic areas’ (defined for these purposes as GM, GD, GI, EI, GW, Cornwall, Brittany, NW Spain and Nova Scotia – see our Home page).